 The Biggest and Best Setsubun Events in Tokyo

-Aside from the “do it at home” version, many shrines and temples across Japan typically hold Setsubun celebrations that are open to the public, although, sadly, many of those have been canceled this year because of the pandemic.
+Aside from the “do it at home” version, many shrines and temples across Japan typically hold Setsubun celebrations that are open to the public

-If you’re planning to attend a socially-distant outdoor mamemaki event nevertheless, be sure to wrap up warm and beware of flying objects (obviously).
+If you’re planning to attend an outdoor mamemaki event, be sure to wrap up warm and beware of flying objects (obviously).
 Another top tip is to take along an empty shopping bag for a better chance of catching something and avoid getting involved in a ground level scrum.
 You should also be careful to take note of any variations to the “Oni wa soto!
 Fuku wa uchi!” chant, as some ceremonies are only focused on the good luck, and omit the demons altogether.

 Public Setsubun festivals can draw large crowds of visitors for a variety of reasons, some also incorporating additional rituals, performances and community spirit.
 Asakusa’s Sensoji Temple’s Setsubun Party includes a special dance by the Seven Lucky Gods, while Zojoji Temple, overlooked by Tokyo Tower, holds a Setsubun Tsuinashiki known for its high caliber star power, attracting numerous fans hoping to catch a glimpse of their favorite entertainers along with their beans.
 Ikegami Honmonji in Ota-ku holds special significance for Japanese wrestling fans as it is the burial place of the great Rikidozan, “The Father of Puroresu,” and each year sees many professional wrestlers participate in a particularly powerful bean-throwing ritual.
 Shimokitazawa’s Tengu Matsuri is a unique festival incorporating Setsubun rituals although those are somewhat overshadowed by the parade of gigantic tengu masks through the streets.